dlra-research-agency/defense-llm-evaluation/README.md

 ## About DLRA

-The Defence Language Research Agency (DLRA) is a Singapore-based research organization founded in 2024 that develops natural language processing tools for defense and intelligence applications.
+The Defense Language Research Agency (DLRA) is a Singapore-based research organization founded in 2024 that develops natural language processing tools for defense and intelligence applications.
 DLRA's products include DLRA Threat Lens for intelligence triage, DLRA Maritime NLP for vessel tracking and anomaly detection, and DLRA SynthBrief for automated intelligence summary generation.
 For more information, visit [dlra-research.org](https://dlra-research.org).